DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 ## Different Solutions

 There are many proposed solutions to the Fermi Paradox.
-As it frequently happens with ideas, (as well as ideologies and philosophies), they evolve with time.
+As it frequently happens with ideas, ideologies and philosophies, they evolve over time.
 The more humanity learns about itself the more we shape our perception of the universe.
 Starting with antropo- and geocentrism, we have now moved from the very center of the universe to a tiny insignificant speck of dust in the infinite cosmos.

 The same goes for the Fermi paradox solutions.
 With different technologies and ideas evolving over the decades, the proposed solutions have been reflecting the most up-to-date knowledge and beliefs.
 For example, as we deepened our understanding of the unfathomably complex mechanisms behind the emergence of life, the [Rare Earth](https://en.wikipedia.org/wiki/Rare_Earth_hypothesis) hypothesis gained popularity.

-Or as humanity started to explore the possibilities of artificial intelligence and virtual reality, the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) became quite appealing (especially in sci-fi movies).
+Or as humanity started to explore the possibilities of artificial intelligence and virtual reality, the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) became quite appealing, particularly in sci-fi movies an novels.

 Some ideas are somewhat more optimistic, like the [Zoo Hypothesis](https://en.wikipedia.org/wiki/Zoo_hypothesis).
 And although it implies that humanity is nothing but a cosmic zoo exhibit, too primitive to be considered equal, at least it suggests that there are other civilizations out there and they are benevolent.

 Others are more pessimistic.
-The [Great Filter](https://en.wikipedia.org/wiki/Great_Filter) is a direct reflection of humanity's fears of self-destruction as well as our understanding of how fragile and improbable life is.
+The [Great Filter](https://en.wikipedia.org/wiki/Great_Filter) is a direct reflection of humanity's fears of self-destruction and our understanding of how fragile and improbable life is.
 What if every civilization is doomed to fail and destroy itself before it reaches the stars?

 And yet my favourite proposed solution is the one that I put in the title of this piece. **The Dark Forest theory**.

 # The Dark Forest

-The Dark Forest theory gets its name from the second book in the amazing Liu Cixin's trilogy: [Remembrance of Earth's Past](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past).
-I believe, it's best to introduce the theory in the words of the author himself:
+The Dark Forest theory gets its name from the second book in the amazing Liu Cixin's trilogy: [Remembrance of Earth's Past](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past), although the concept itself is much older and similar ideas had been discussed already in the 1980s.

+The theory is based on two main assumptions about the universe and life in it:
+- Survival is the primary need of every civilization
+- Civilizations continuously grow and expand over time, but the total amount of resources in the universe is finite

+The logical conclusion is that every civilization would view others as a potential threats to its own existence.
+Even more so, given a chance, every civilization would try to eliminate any potential threats before they have a chance to grow and pose a danger.
+So the proposed solution to the Fermi Paradox is that many civilizations exist in the universe but they are forced to remain silent and hidden to avoid being detected and destroyed by others.

+In Liu Cixin's own words:

 > The universe is a dark forest.
 Every civilization is an armed hunter stalking through the trees like a ghost, gently pushing aside branches that block the path and trying to tread without sound.
 Even breathing is done with care.
 The hunter has to be careful, because everywhere in the forest are stealthy hunters like him.
 If he finds other life—another hunter, an angel or a demon, a delicate infant or a tottering old man, a fairy or a demigod—there’s only one thing he can do: open fire and eliminate them.
 In this forest, hell is other people.
 An eternal threat that any life that exposes its own existence will be swiftly wiped out.
 This is the picture of cosmic civilization.
 It’s the explanation for the Fermi Paradox.
-> ― Liu Cixin, The Dark Forest
+> *― Liu Cixin, The Dark Forest*

-(important assumption -- both civilizations have the ability to destroy each other)
+Naturally, not all civilizations are considered to be the same.
+Some are less technologically advanced, some could be more hostile and aggressive, others more peaceful and cooperative.
+A civilization could be a "delicate infant" taking its first technological steps and venturing out into space or a "tottering old man" close to the end of its existence.
+But in the following sections, we'll show that none of this matters in the deep darkness of the cosmic forest.

 <p align="center">
 <img src="images/the_dark_forest.png" alt="drawing" style="width:400px;"/>